GitGudShu/BD75_FDNY_Dashboard/output/reports/2_Geographic_Analysis.md

 ![Speed Trap](/output/figures/geographic_v2/speed_trap_map.png)
 > Note for Thib: **10/10** Well f-ing yeah, we can clearly see the "Inequality of Safety".
 Look at the contrast: Manhattan is a swarm of massive activity (huge rings) but the ground underneath is mostly green/yellow, the system is stressed but holding.
 Compare that to the Rockaways (that strip at the very bottom) or parts of Eastern Queens: tiny rings but dark orange/red ground.
 This tells the Chief immediately that those people aren't waiting because the system is busy; they are waiting because they are isolated.
 I think ?

-*Insight*: Look for **Large Blue Bubbles on Red Backgrounds**.
+*Insight*: Look for **Large 'radar looking thing' on Red Backgrounds**.
 These are your "Crisis Zones", high demand areas where the system is failing (slow response).
-Conversely, small bubbles on red backgrounds might be remote areas where speed is sacrificed for coverage efficiency.
+Conversely, you can also argue for the relevency of small radars on red backgrounds might be remote areas where speed is sacrificed for coverage efficiency.

 ## 2. Station Reach: Voronoi Territories
 **Concept**: Theoretical vs Actual Coverage.